Meet the Pastor

-Rich came to us in January of 2021 to serve as our Pastor.
+Rich Vreeland was called to serve as our Pastor in January of 2021.
 He previously served as an associate pastor at Missiongathering Christian Church in Charlotte, NC.
 He is a Master of Divinity candidate at Lexington Theological Seminary and holds a Certificate in Pastoral Ministry from that same institution.
 He was awarded the Whitehouse Award for excellence in pastoral care and the Moore Award, awarded to an outstanding student in their ministry site.
+Rich was ordained into the Christian Church (Disciples of Christ) in June of 2021.

 Prior to entering ministry, Rich was a licensed middle school math teacher in the North Carolina public school system.
 He holds a Bachelors Degree in Finance from St. John’s University and spent many years working on Wall Street and in financial services software.